StioStudio/language/README.md

 * [Basics](#Basics)
 * [Types](#Types)

+## Stuff I want to achieve
+I want the language to be easy to use, write and understand for any skill levels, while not limiting the advanced stuff.

+Compile to any platform.
+This will most probably use other languages to compile to.
+So APIs will sometimes not be accessible to every platform/language.

+The language should feel like yours, so this is one of the first (which I know of) that can customize the language.

+Vscode extensions that helps develop the language.
+Like syntax highlight.
+Let you know what API is usable where, and give you warnings if you are using stuff that is only accessible on different platforms/languages.

+I want a big collection of APIs (stuff that can communicate with stuff outside).
+Some that will be on most platforms/languages: file, date, UI.
+Stuff that will be limited to just some languages: webGPU, memory management, shell/terminal.

 ## Basics
 Defines the log function.
 Parameter inputs is typed and only will allow string and num.
 ```